niranc/ai-stuff/README.md

 __Goal is to know 2 things at this point: Do the chatbot scope could have an impact on the organization?
 What is the likelihood of this impact?__

-TL;DR: From a bugbounty POW, if the chatbot can't reach internal documents, data, do not have internet, don't have markdown rendering, well try again but it's not easy man
+TL;DR: From a bugbounty POW, if the chatbot can't reach internal documents, data, do not have internet, don't have markdown rendering, well try again but it's probably dead end

 ## Web apps attacks in a chatbot context